-Thirteen women in their late 30’s to mid 40’s on a three day walking/hiking adventure.
+Thirteen women in their late 30’s to the mid-’40s on a three-day walking/hiking adventure.
 Are there likely to be thirteen different agendas?

-Married, divorced, separated, de-facto and single, our group covered an eclectic “relationship status” mix.
-Professional, semi-professional, full-time and part-time workers, some mothers, some not.
-The common denominator was the everyone was keen to get away for a few days and tramp through the Australian bush.
+Married, divorced, separated, de-facto and single, our group covered an eclectic ‘relationship status’ mix.
+Professional, semi-professional, full-time, and part-time workers, some mothers, some not.
+The common denominator was that everyone was keen to get away for a few days respite and tramp through the Australian bush.

-The walk presented a chance to de-stress, exercise and do what females generally do best: talk.
-Let’s face it, when it comes to women, walking and talking go hand in hand.
+The walk presented a chance to de-stress, exercise, and do what females generally do best: talk.
+Because when it comes to a group of women, walking and talking go hand in hand.

-After a 17km day’s walk, our group still has energy to converse as the bus returns to our cabins at Bimbi Park, on the edge of the Cape Otway National Park.
-Add a few very deserving wines (BYO) at the communal dining evening and the chatting and laughter intensifies.
-Yes these women are never stuck for conversation
+After a 17km day’s walk, our group still has the energy to converse as the bus returns to our cabins at Bimbi Park, on the edge of the Cape Otway National Park.
+Add a few very deserving wines (BYO) at the communal dining hall helped to intensify the laughter.

 Mitch said it is usually women, similar to our age and professional bracket, who go into a planned group activity like this walk.
 Whereas men tend to do it on their own.